Fatma-M/chefaa-task/README.md

 # Description

-This is a simple feeds app built with Nuxt 3 & Vue 3.
+This is a simple feed page built with Nuxt 3 & Vue 3.

 Users Can: